 The International Research Travel Award Program (IRTAP) promotes international scientific collaborations between APS members and physicists in developing countries.

-The Marshak Lectureship, endowed by the late Ruth Marshak in honor of her late husband and former APS president, Robert Marshak, is to provide travel support for physicists from "developing nations or the Eastern Bloc" invited to speak at APS meetings.
+The Marshak Lectureship provides travel support for physicists from "developing nations or the Eastern Bloc" to speak at APS meetings.

 Matching Membership Program

-Reciprocal Societies are national physical societies that have signed an agreement with the American Physical Society to exchange certain membership privileges.
+Reciprocal Societies are international physics societies that have signed an agreement with APS to exchange certain membership privileges.